Feeling The Pressure

 Although my decision about this subject has clearly changed over the years, mostly because I believe my husband will make a GREAT father (yes, I love him that much), I'm still finding it difficult to welcome motherhood into my life- at least at this very moment.
 I understand there will never be a "perfect time" and that we'll never be "completely ready" to bring another human being into this world but, I do believe the decision to be parents is something a couple must be fully prepared to commit to, and that couples must be ready to welcome (and face) the changes and responsibilities that come along with having children in their lives (as great and "magical" as kids may be).
 And honestly?
 We are just not ready for that yet.

 There's no doubt that the pressure to have children has increased the longer we've been married, specially since our siblings and most of our friends now have/had children of their own.
-But as frustrating as the "pressure" can be, I decided that in order for people to understand (and respect) the choices my husband and I make as a couple, we must first understand their reasons for being pushy, curious and aggressive in regards to what happens in my uterus.
+But as frustrating as the "pressure" can be, I decided that in order for people to understand (and respect) the choices my husband and I make as a couple, we must first understand their reasons for being pushy, curious and aggressive in regards to what happens inside my uterus.
 Because I'm certain we're not the only ones going through this, I've decided to share some of the most common reasons why people tend to pressure couples to have children.
 You know, for all our sake:

 1. Humans usually want to keep up with their neighbors, friends and family.
 For some people kids are a status item.